How to Animate Photo to GIF Online (Free, No App Needed)

 Most tools (including Cutout.Pro) let you tweak:

-• Easing: How the motion starts and stops (smooth vs snappy)
+• Easing: how the motion starts and stops (smooth vs snappy).
+Smooth easing reads as polished; snappy easing reads as playful.

 Play with these until the preview feels right.
 Trust your gut—if it looks good looping in the preview, it’ll work in the wild.